malofficial/cxtream/doc/mainpage.md

 Before we dive into details, we recommend to get familiar with the concept of C++ ranges and [Range-v3](http://ericniebler.github.io/range-v3/) library by Eric Niebler.
 Ranges will soon become a fundamental part of C++ standard and Range-v3 library is an experimental implementation of the proposal.
-To sum up the idea, a range can be thought of as a pair of begin/end iterators, with potentially infinite distance.
+To sum up the idea, a range can be thought of as a pair of begin/end iterators with potentially infinite distance.

 Now, a stream in the context of __cxtream__ is a range of tuples, where the tuples contain so-called _columns_.
 Each column contains a single _batch_ of data of